How do I sign up for ResearchGate?

 If you haven’t received your activation email within 24 hours you can try the following:

-Once you’ve tried all of the above options, you can request another activation email on the Contact us page.
-Under Didn't find what you were looking for in the help center? select the option I would like to receive the account activation email again.
-Please fill in your email address, and click Send activation email.
+Once you’ve tried all of the above options, you can request another activation email here.
+Please fill in your email address, and click Submit.
 You should receive a new activation email within 5 minutes.
 If you have requested the activation email multiple times, please note only the latest link will be active.
 If you've tried all of these options and still haven't received the email, please Contact us.

 What can I do if the link in my activation email doesn't work?

 Links in emails can often be blocked by the security settings of your email client, such as Outlook or Apple Mail.
 Normally, there is an option at the top of the email to allow links or pictures from the sender address.
 If there isn't, there is most likely a security setting that must be changed in your email client.

 We also suggest that you add ResearchGate to your address book to prevent this from happening in the future.
 You can find out how to do this here.

 As a workaround, you can also forward the activation email to any other email account you own which is not experiencing this issue, and click on the link there.

 How can I change my login email address?

 It is possible to use a deactivated email address to log in to your ResearchGate account, as long as you can remember your ResearchGate password.
 This is how you can change the email address associated with your ResearchGate account:

 1. Log in to ResearchGate using your current login email address